THE FEAST OF THE BAPTISM OF THE LORD

-Have you ever felt that something you were doing was going so badly that you just wished you could start all over?
+Most of us have felt on occasion that things were going so badly that we just wished we could start all over!
+A second chance!
 Or maybe your life is not going that well and you realize that you are just not the person you should be.
 I would bet that most of us have had this feeling at one time or another… maybe more than once.

-At the time of Christ, Israel (and by extension all of us) definitely needed a “mulligan”… a “do-over”.
+At the time of Christ, Israel (and by extension all of us) definitely needed a new beginning.
 Throughout Salvation History, God has granted His people opportunities to start anew… to begin again.

-The history of God’s chosen people passed through many ups and downs and at the time of the coming of the Lord, they had been experiencing a spiritual darkness for centuries, awaiting the coming of the Messiah Who would save them.
+The history of God’s chosen people passed through many ups and downs.
+At the time of the coming of the Lord, whose manifestation we celebrated last Sunday for The Epiphany, they had been experiencing a spiritual darkness for centuries, awaiting the coming of the Messiah who would save them.

 Jesus’ insistence on being baptized has to be understood in view of righteousness.